ryanburda/dirsesh/README.md

     session                                      # Kill this one instead of picking dirsesh logs [session]                         # Browse the logs a dirsesh configuration wrote session                                      # Browse only this session's logs

+Every extra that chooses a directory opens a session at it, so none of them has to be chained with `dirsesh at`:

+  dirsesh git
+  dirsesh bm m

+`at` is the one that takes a path rather than finding one, and `bm -p` the one that prints rather than opens.

 See https://github.com/ryanburda/dirsesh for more documentation
 ```